HarperTattooDev/RequestForm/README.md

  <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)-->

 <h2>Description</h2>
-Request form for tattoo client that's used to gather custom information in order to help Tattoo Artist stretch his o her legs artistically.
+Request form for tattoo client that's used to gather custom information in order to help Tattoo Artist stretch his or her legs artistically.

 <br />